shospodarets/shospodarets.github.io/_posts/2017-01-30-native-ecmascript-modules-new-features.md

-Currently there is a [discussion to add the native `nomodule` or `nosupport` attributes to the `script`](https://github.com/whatwg/html/pull/2261) which will provide easier native ability to fallback.
+Currently there is a [discussion to add the native `nomodule` or `nosupport` attributes to the `script`](https://github.com/whatwg/html/pull/2261) which will provide the easier native ability to fallback (thanks to [@rauschma](https://twitter.com/rauschma) for pointing this out).

 ## Conclusions